Scalable platform for qudit-based quantum computing using polar molecules: Introduction

 In this work, we develop a scheme for universal qubit-based quantum computing using rotational levels of individual ultracold polar molecules confined in optical tweezer arrays, treating each molecule as a qubit or qudit of dimension $d = 3, 4, 5$ (see Fig.~\ref{fig:general}).
 The computational space is encoded in the subset of rotational levels: (i) encoding qubits in two-level subspaces; (ii) utilizing three-level subspaces to include an auxiliary level that simplifies multiqubit gate decompositions such as Toffoli gates; (iii) employing four-level subspaces to encode two qubits per molecule; and (iv) exploiting five-level subspaces to encode two qubits plus an auxiliary level for streamlined implementation of complex multiqubit operations.
 Although higher-dimensional encodings introduce additional experimental complexity, they offer enhanced flexibility and efficiency in the execution of quantum algorithms.

-The key result of our work is the construction of a universal gate set that includes both single-qubit rotations and two-qubit entangling gates, the latter acting on qubits encoded within the same molecule or for different molecules [Fig.~\ref{fig:entangling}(a)].
-To realize entangling gates between molecules, we propose a physically intuitive scheme based on dynamically bringing a pair of molecular tweezers to a close proximity (thus increasing the molecular dipole-dipole interaction) and then separating them again [Fig.~\ref{fig:entangling}(b)].
-We numerically simulate the characteristics of this process for SrF and $^{87}$Rb$^{133}$Cs molecules to validate the feasibility of our proposal.
-Importantly, our approach does not require exponential growth of the dimension of qudits with increasing circuit width, in contrast to previous proposals~\cite{sawant2020ultracold, Luis2020Gd2, Hernándezantón2024}, where many qubits are embedded in a single large-dimensional qudit.
-Instead, we achieve scalability by increasing the number of molecules (qudits) while keeping the dimension of each qudit fixed.
-By scaling the computational Hilbert space based on the number of particles instead of exponentially increasing the qudit dimension, our approach becomes more flexible for implementing complex quantum algorithms.
-We expect that the combination of (i) multilevel encoding in molecular rotational states allowing efficient qudit construction, (ii) long coherence times characteristic of these rotational states, and (iii) our scalable universal gate architecture incorporating entangling operations between molecules makes this platform a highly promising candidate for scalable quantum computing.
+The key result of our work is the construction of a universal gate set including single-qubit rotations and two-qubit entangling gates acting on qubits encoded within the same or different molecules [Fig.~\ref{fig:entangling}(a)].
+Unlike Refs.~\cite{gregory2021robust,yelin2006schemes,wei2011entanglement,ni2018dipolar,picard2025entanglement}, which consider $J=0$ states in a magnetic field, we use states with different $J$ and $M_J$.
+For the molecules studied, excited rotational states with $J>0$ have radiative lifetimes much longer than operation and coherence times.
+Entangling gates are realized by bringing molecular tweezers close to each other to enhance dipole-dipole interactions and then separating the molecules [Fig.~\ref{fig:entangling}(b)].
+We numerically validate this scheme for SrF and NaCs.
+Our scalability does not rely on increasing qudit dimension.
+Early qudit proposals emphasized encoding multiple qubits in a single molecule using large internal manifolds \cite{sawant2020ultracold,gregory2021robust,zhang2022creation,Luis2020Gd2,Hernándezantón2024}, motivated by limited experimental scalability.
+Recent progress in large-scale optical tweezer arrays and coherent dipolar control \cite{bao2023dipolar,zhang2022optical,ruttley2024enhanced} enables scalable architectures based on increasing molecule number instead of internal dimensionality.
+Based on this, we combine fixed-dimensional rotational qudits with scalable tweezer platforms to provide an experimentally realistic route to large-scale quantum information processing.
+As a result, the Hilbert space grows with particle number (without increasing $d$), enabling flexible implementation of complex algorithms.
+Combining multilevel rotational encoding, long coherence times, and a scalable universal gate architecture with molecular entangling operations makes this platform a strong candidate for scalable quantum computing.